Seka35/visual-crm/README.md

 - **Visual Feedback**: Smooth animations and color-coded stages.
 - **Quick Actions**: Add, edit, or delete deals on the fly.

+### 🔔 Notifications & Reminders
+- **Ntfy Integration**: Receive real-time notifications on your phone or desktop via `ntfy.sh`.
+- **Task Reminders**: Set specific times for your tasks and get notified when they are due.
+- **Workflow Alerts**: Get notified about important workflow updates.

 ### 👥 Contact Management
 ![Contact](https://vvwdevbjtliztoeixinz.supabase.co/storage/v1/object/public/AVATAR/contact.png)
 - **Centralized Database**: Store all your contacts with details like Company, Role, Email, and Phone.